Week 6. Electronics design¶

 For this reason, capacitors are widely used in electronic circuits as decoupling or filtering capacitors, helping reduce noise and stabilize the power supply voltage.

 As the main controller of the system, I used the Seeed Studio XIAO RP2040 microcontroller module.
-This board is compact, has enough input and output pins, and supports several communication protocols such as I2C, which is useful for connecting the LCD display.
+This board is compact, has enough input/output pins, and supports several communication protocols such as I2C, which is useful for connecting the LCD display.

 While designing the power system, I planned for the entire board to be powered by a 12V adapter.

-After establishing the power circuit, I connected the sensors and other components.
+After completing the power circuit, I connected the sensors and the other components.

-To detect the ambient light level, I used a Photoresistor (LDR).
+To measure the ambient light level, I used a Photoresistor (LDR).

 A photoresistor changes its resistance depending on the intensity of the light falling on it.
 This sensor is connected to the microcontroller so that the system can read changes in light levels and decide when to turn the LED lighting on or off.